bipio-server/bipio/README.md

 ## Installation

     npm install bipio
-    make install
     node ./src/server.js

 Be sure to have a MongoDB server and Rabbit broker ready and available before install.
-Otherwise, follow the prompts during the `make install` script to get a basically sane server running that you can play with.
+Otherwise, follow the prompts during the install process to get a basically sane server running that you can play with.

+To reconfigure the server or start installing where you left of, `cd node_modules/bipio; make install`

 For Ubuntu users, a sample upstart script is supplied in config/upstart_bip.conf which should be copied to